Firehouse Dog: Plot

 Ignoring JJ's warnings, Shane heads upstairs for a confrontation.
 To his horror, the arsonist is city manager Zach Hayden.
-Hayden wanted to destroy buildings in Engine 55's patch in order to build a football stadium for City Chief Corbin Sellars – killing Shane's uncle in the process.
+Zach wanted to destroy buildings in Engine 55's patch in order to build a football stadium for City Chief Corbin Sellars – killing Shane's uncle in the process.
 After the station's closure was denied, Zach felt he had no choice but to burn it down himself, but didn't know Shane was inside.
 The two are trapped in the burning building when Zach's incendiary device ignites; Shane loses consciousness and Zach is forced to leave the building prematurely.

 Meanwhile, Dewey – sensing that Shane is in danger – races back to the station as Connor, having been alerted to the fire by Jessie, follows behind.
 Dewey finds Zach trying to escape, and traps him in a phone booth (which he also escapes from) before finding Shane.
 Dewey revives Shane by licking him and the two try to find a way out of the burning fire station.
 Connor arrives on the scene, only to find the station completely inaccessible.
 Hearing Dewey's barking, he eventually manages to break down the garage door and finds a terrified Shane.
 Shane manages to convince him to pass him his axe through some broken glass so he can try to break the hinges himself; this works and Dewey leads them outside where Shane manages to tell Connor about Zach's arson attacks before he is put on oxygen.
 Furious, Connor confronts Zach and Pep gets her own payback on him before the other Dogpatch firefighters hand him over to the police.

 City Chief Sellars' scam is exposed and he is also arrested.
 Following the events of the fire, all the firefighters at the station are awarded medals, including Shane and Dewey.
 J.J. invites Shane and Connor to Baskin-Robbins with her and her mom, hinting at relationships between the four of them.
 Upon seeing how happy Dewey is with them, Trey allows Shane to keep him, adding that now that Dewey has been a true hero, he won't be content with just acting like one.
 Both Shane and Connor are overjoyed, with Dewey realizing his true potential as a firehouse dog.
 "Dogpatch" is repaired and restored from the fire damage it sustained, and Engine 55 receives a brand-new 900bhp engine.
 The team heads off to a grass fire with Dewey following behind.